nualagr/dargan-health-foods/TESTING.md

 This issue arose in relation to two different pages, the 'Edit Product Review' page and the 'Edit BlogPost' page.
 Links to these pages exist in multiple locations within the site.
 Initially the redirects, upon submission of the forms, were hardcoded to a single location.
-If the user edited their product review they were redirected to the product page, even if they had clicked the 'Edit' button on their Profile page.
+If the user edited their product review they were redirected to that 'Product Details' page, even if they had clicked the 'Edit' button on their 'Profile' page.
 This was less than satisfactory, from a user-experience point of view.
-[In order to redirect users to the page from which they had initially come](https://github.com/nualagr/dargan-health-foods/commit/0ee02100805b0a999e9a9fac397cd26c41b13bf3), it was necessary to capture the referring page url from the HttpRequest.META, which is a dictionary containing all the HTTP headers including the `HTTP_REFERER`.
+[In order to redirect users to the page from which they had initially come](https://github.com/nualagr/dargan-health-foods/commit/0ee02100805b0a999e9a9fac397cd26c41b13bf3), it was necessary to capture the referring page url from the `HttpRequest.META`, which is a dictionary containing all the HTTP headers including the `HTTP_REFERER`.
 As this value changes to the current url upon the submission of the form it was necessary to assign the referring url, with the GET request, to a hidden input on the 'Edit Review' form.